Valuations for Startups

 What are the drivers of that change?
 If you need a better term sheet two years down the road, what should you focus on today?

-In this short two half day course especially designed for founders we look through the valuation question from a founder’s lens.
+In this short two half day course specially designed for founders, we look through the valuation question from a founder’s lens.

 This is a live course on Zoom.

 What is this course about?
 Why is it needed?

 The value question.
 How many ways of answering this question exist?
 What should you know about investor approaches to valuing a business?
 Is cash really king?

 What drives valuation multiples in a market like Pakistan?
 What are some of the things you can do to get better multiples?
 What factors lead to discounts during due diligence, what should you watch out for?
 How does one balance the debate between value and price?